 All students may be tested for academic writing proficiency upon arrival.
 Individual academic programs may require on-campus English proficiency testing for any student for whom English is not a native language.
 Failure to achieve a passing score may result in dismissal from the program.

-Graduate Teaching Assistants

-Students with a Graduate Teaching Assistantship are required by Ohio law to demonstrate English proficiency prior to assuming instructional duties.
+GRADUATE TEACHING ASSISTANTS Students with a Graduate Teaching Assistantship are required by Ohio law to demonstrate English proficiency prior to assuming instructional duties.
 If you are awarded a TA appointment, Ohio University will assess your oral proficiency before you assume your instructional duties.
+To be sure to get the latest information please go to the following website:

+www.ohio.edu/graduate/prospective-international-students/international-credential-requirements-country